 The Importance of Psychological Evaluations

 Although psychiatric conditions do not directly impact weight loss surgery outcomes, preoperative psychological assessments remain a crucial step in the patient screening process.
-These evaluations:- Identify severe, untreated conditions that may interfere with physical or mental health during recovery.
+These evaluations:

 - Prepare patients for the demands of postoperative care, including diet and lifestyle adjustments.